Control of memory effects in a spin-boson system by periodic driving: Numerical results and theoretical interpretation

-\paragraph*{Numerical results and theoretical interpretation} In the simulation, the environmental parameters were kept fixed while increasing the driving amplitude $\Omega$, and the non-Markovianity measure $\mathcal{N}$ of Eq.~\eqref{eq:NM} was computed by maximizing over a thousand randomly drawn initial pairs of orthogonal states.
+In the simulation, the environmental parameters were kept fixed while increasing the driving amplitude $\Omega$, and the non-Markovianity measure $\mathcal{N}$ of Eq.~\eqref{eq:NM} was computed by maximizing over a thousand randomly drawn initial pairs of orthogonal states.

-As shown in Fig.~\ref{Fig:non_markovyrela_times} (top) the results exhibit a distinctive peak-like structure.
+As shown in Fig.~\ref{Fig:non_markovyrela_times}~(top) the results exhibit a distinctive peak-like structure.
 In order to explain this behavior, we carried out a systematic numerical investigation of the relaxation rates as a function of the driving amplitude $\Omega$.
 The time evolution of the matrix elements $\rho^S_{ij}(t)$ of the reduced system density matrix was fitted to an exponentially decaying envelop function of the form $f_{ij}(t) \propto e^{-t/\tau_{ij}}$ in order to extract the decay time $\tau_{ij}$ of each element.
 The overall system decay time was then defined as $\tau = \max_{i,j} \tau_{i,j}$.
-The extracted decay times $\tau$ provide a quantitative estimate of the relaxation rates and are depicted in Fig.~\ref{Fig:non_markovyrela_times} (bottom).
-The simulations reveal a peak-like structure also for the relaxation time, with a clear correspondence to the non-Markovianity peaks of Fig.~\ref{Fig:non_markovyrela_times}.
+The extracted decay times $\tau$ provide a quantitative estimate of the relaxation rates and are depicted in Fig.~\ref{Fig:non_markovyrela_times}~(bottom).
+The simulations reveal a peak-like structure also for the relaxation time, with a clear correspondence to the non-Markovianity peaks.
 We can gain further physical insight into the origin of these numerically observed effects by analyzing the dependence of the system’s quasienergies appearing in Eq.~\eqref{eq:floquet_theorem} on the driving amplitude $\Omega$.
 These quasienergies can be computed numerically using standard tools~\cite{Johansson2013a} and are shown in Fig.~\ref{Fig:quasi}.
 Upon comparison with Fig.~\ref{Fig:non_markovyrela_times} we observe a clear one-to-one correspondence between quasienergy crossings and peaks in non-Markovianity, suggesting a deeper physical origin for the peak structure.

 To provide a microscopic understanding of the obtained results we consider the Floquet-Lindblad master equation Eq.~\eqref{MEQ}, which provides a good approximation for the dynamical description in the weak-coupling regime, in both the degenerate case in which the quasienergies coincide, and the non-degenerate regimes away from the quasienergy crossings.